 Even if Fido lives primarily indoors, your furry family member will spend some time outdoors.
-Dogs and landscaping don't always mix.
+Dogs and landscaping don't always mix, though.
 Digging, eating plants or wearing paths in the lawn are a few of the potential problems dogs cause to landscaping.
 The landscaping — including plant selection and surface choices — can also be dangerous for canines.
 A few basic pet-friendly landscaping tricks can keep the yard looking attractive while keeping your dog safe.

 If your dog has no sense of boundaries, consider fencing off a pet-friendly area.
-A decorative fence won't detract from the landscaping but provides limits.
+A decorative fence won't detract from the landscaping but will provide limits.
 A spot for your dog to go to the bathroom is another key design element to protect the rest of the lawn from urine damage.
 A post he can mark is one option for a male dog.
 Train your dog to relieve itself in a certain spot so it becomes habit and makes cleanup a breeze.

-Choose native plants that tolerate pests and diseases to reduce the need for chemicals.
+Choose native plants that tolerate pests and diseases to reduce the need for synthetic chemicals.
 If you use chemicals, keep your pet out of the area until the chemicals dry.
 Read the container label for additional warnings and waiting periods before people or pets go near the treated plants.
-The ASPCA also warns against using cocoa hull mulch.
+In addition, avoid cocoa hull mulch.
 The chocolate component in the mulch may cause vomiting, diarrhea, increased heart rate and seizures if ingested.
 Instead, use a shredded wood mulch.

 Plant location is another thing dog owners should consider.
 Keep plants away from the perimeter of the yard because dogs like to walk along outside edges to patrol the area.
 Any plants in that area fall victim to your pet's paws.
 Dense plantings may discourage your dog from entering the garden, as will decorative fences.
 Another option is to create raised beds for plants so they are out of harm's way.